Wednesday, November 22, 2023

 The grace of your holy myrrh has gone out into all the world, O Mother of God, and the throngs of the faithful celebrate in hymns your glory.

-Rescue from painful symptoms, O Virgin, those who fall before your divine icon and are anointed with your holy myrrh.
+Rescue, O Virgin, from painful symptoms those who fall before your divine icon and are anointed with your holy myrrh.

 Everyone who approaches your monastery in Maleví is hallowed by your holy myrrh and proclaims your miracles, O Mother of God.